Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên28/11/2023

-On November 28, the Ho Chi Minh City People's Court held a first-instance trial and sentenced the defendants Le Hai Long (36 years old) to 12 years in prison; Cao Tran Duy Han (24 years old) to 8 years in prison; Mai Nhat Minh (22 years old) to 3 years and 9 months in prison; Hoang Minh Quan (21 years old) to 3 years and 6 months in prison; and Nguyen Minh Duc (22 years old) to 6 years in prison, all for fraud and appropriation of property.
-The defendants hacked other people's Facebook accounts to appropriate money.
+On November 28, the Ho Chi Minh City People's Court held a first-instance trial and sentenced the defendants Le Hai Long (36 years old) to 12 years in prison; Cao Tran Duy Han (24 years old) to 8 years in prison; Mai Nhat Minh (22 years old) to 3 years and 9 months in prison; Hoang Minh Quan (21 years old) to 3 years and 6 months in prison; and Nguyen Minh Duc (22 years old) to 6 years in prison, all for the crime of fraud and appropriation of property.
+The defendants hacked other people's Facebook accounts to steal money.

 Hack facebook nhắn tin mượn tiền, lừa đảo hơn 400 triệu đồng - Ảnh 1.